wp-plugins/sp-client-document-manager/readme.txt

 === Plugin Name ===
 Contributors: smartypants
 Donate link: http://smartypantsplugins.com/donate/
-Tags: document management, records management, digital filing cabinet, customer file manager, Document manager, Project management, File sharing, Dropbox importer, Google Drive importer, Enterprise document control, Distribution, Report Center, Retrieval & storage, Versioning, Productivity
+Tags: document management, records manager, filing cabinet, customer file manager, Document manager, Project management, File sharing, Dropbox importer, Google Drive importer, Enterprise document control, Distribution, Report Center, Retrieval & storage, Versioning, Productivity
 Requires at least: 3.9
 Tested up to: 3.9.1
-Stable tag: 2.2.7
+Stable tag: 2.2.9

-Document Manager.
-Digital file sharing & management tool to upload, share, track, group, distribute and organize any type of document records.
+Project & Document Manager. file sharing & management tool to upload, share, track, group, distribute and organize any type of document records.

 == Description ==

-Digital project & document managment application,  Businesses & Organization utilizing this application can maintain records and file web based documents.
-You can organize, manage client, student & supplier's documents and accounts, control individual documents, and select specific distribution of documents all in an easy to manage online process.
+Project & document management plugin,  Businesses & Organization utilizing this application can maintain documents, records, files, videos and images.
+You can organize, manage client, student & supplier documents and accounts, control individual documents, and select specific distribution of documents all in an easy to manage online process.
-The plug-in also demonstrates how quickly a business can take hold of their interactions with clients, sales organzation, vendors, and all in between.
+The plug-in also demonstrates how quickly a business can take hold of their interactions with clients, sales organization, vendors, and all in between.
 With a straight-forward layout, access to template modifications and easy to manage features; clients can add and modify projects.
-Think of it as a old school filing cabinet that allows to manage you files from any wifi access point.The plug-in provides assurances that the user has complete control over the flow of information.
+The plug-in provides assurances that the user has complete control over the flow of information.

 We also now offer a premium version; please check out our website for more information: